unfoldingWord-dev/Resource-Container/docs/structure.rst

         |-02.md
         ...

-Where the file ``01.md`` may contain the title, sub-title, intro, chunks etc. formatted appropriately so it can be read by a client application.
+Where the file ``01.md`` may contain the title, sub-title, intro, chunks, etc. for chapter 1.

 .. _structure-content-sort: